Salmeterol 25 mcg inhaler (Meterol): Discontinuation

 Information for pharmacists

-Rex Medical advises that stock of the Meterol inhaler (pharmacode 2438895) will expire on 31 December 2020.
-Stock is available on sale or return conditions via the wholesaler.
-Meterol inhaler will be delisted from the Pharmaceutical Schedule on 1 January 2021.
+Rex Medical advised that stock of the Meterol inhaler (pharmacode 2438895) expired on 31 December 2020.
+Stock was available on sale or return conditions via the wholesaler.
+Meterol inhaler was delisted from the Pharmaceutical Schedule on 1 January 2021.